Herbert Nield: Biography

 Nield was twice married.
 In 1890 he married Mary Catherine Baker of Colyton, Devon.
 She died in 1893 leaving one son who alter died in the First Battle of the Somme.
 His second wife was Mabel Owen, second daughter of Sir Francis Cory-Wright, 1st Baronet, with whom he had a second son.

-He died on the 11th October 1932 and his body was interred in the Cory-Wright Mausoleum on the western side of Highgate Cemetery.
+He died on 11 October 1932 and his body was interred in the Cory-Wright Mausoleum on the western side of Highgate Cemetery.